The short answer is that yes, flaxseed can cause gas! Typically, it’s not excessive, but in some people it’s worse than others.

 Flaxseed Can Go Bad

-The other potential issue, which I’ve experienced first hand, is that ground flax can go bad fairly easily.
+The other potential issue that could lead to stomach issues and gas, which I’ve experienced first hand, is that ground flax can go bad fairly easily.

-If exposed to any air or moisture, it goes bad quite quick.
+If exposed to any air or moisture, flaxseed goes bad quite quick.
 You can tell either because it starts to clump together, or because it starts to smell weird.

 You should store it in the fridge if you buy flax in amounts that take you more than a few weeks to eat.